 The repair of masonry systems includes repairing, replacing, or coating exposed corroded steel elements, integrating new water management flashings, and adding supplemental anchorage.
 One or more of the following may be needed for the project:

 - Corroded Steel – Remove masonry to expose corroded steel elements.
 Assess the condition of the steel to determine if it needs to be replaced or repaired.
 To add protection to the steel, clean and coat it with a corrosion inhibiting coating system in accordance with manufacturer’s directions.
-An alternative treatment option where the steel is difficult or impossible to access is a cathodic protection system.
+An alternative

 - Supplemental Anchorage – Where additional supplemental anchorage is needed for the masonry facade to improve lateral support, there are stainless steel options including helical, expansion, threaded rod set in epoxy, and grout tube.
 Not all are appropriate for each type of masonry and the selection should be carefully chosen based on material and conditions observed.
 Mockups and pull testing of the masonry material and the backup system should be conducted to ensure the use of appropriate anchors.